 Potential Hazards Associated With Yam For Dogs

-Raw yam or sweet potato is not only problematic and hard to cook but is equally hard to chew and digest.
-So it is better, and most preferred to cook the vegetable before feeding it to your furry friend.
+Raw yam or sweet potato is problematic and hard to cook but equally hard to chew and digest.
+So cooking the vegetable before feeding it to your furry friend is better and most preferred.

-Giving your raw dog yam can cause digestive problems like diarrhea and constipation and, in some cases, can also lead to intestinal blockages.
-Boiling and baking is the best way to make the yam perfect for your dog to eat and enjoy a yummy snack.
+Giving your raw dog yam can cause digestive problems like diarrhea and constipation and, in some cases, can lead to intestinal blockages.
+Boiling and baking are the best ways to make the yam perfect for your dog to eat and enjoy a yummy snack.

 Chances are you’ve come across sweet potato in your pet food ingredient list, especially in grain-free dog foods, and wondered if it’s a safe ingredient.

 Sweet potatoes or sweet potatoes are good for the health of dogs.
-However, according to recent research, sweet potatoes along with legumes are not suitable for a dog’s normal diet, but we will return to this in a moment.
+However, according to recent research, sweet potatoes and legumes are not suitable for a dog’s normal diet, but we will return to this in a moment.

 Possible Side Effects Of Yam For Dogs